- Siarad Cymraeg

 Rediscovering and Remaking a National Memory in Early Modern Wales

 My PhD theses argues that a national history was used as national memory in early modern Wales.
 Drawing on the Assmannian concept of Cultural Memory I argue that national history written is a vehicle of national memory.
-To do this I'm analysing historical narratives such as the Renaissance and humanist accounts by Humphrey Llwyd's Cronica Walliae (1559); John Prys' Historiae Britannicae Defensio (1573); David Powel's Historie of Cambria (1584); and the religious histories: Y Ffydd Ddiffuant by the Puritan Charles Edwards (1677); and Drych y Prif Oesoedd by the prominent Anglican Theophilus Evans (1716, 1740).
+To do this I'm analysing historical narratives such as the Renaissance and humanist accounts by Humphrey Llwyd's Cronica Walliae (1559); John Prys' Historiae Britannicae Defensio (1573); David Powel's Historie of Cambria (1584); and the religious histories: Y Ffydd Ddiffuant by the Nonconformist Charles Edwards (1677); and Drych y Prif Oesoedd by the prominent Anglican Theophilus Evans (1716, 1740).